athos/genman/README.md

 ### `with-gen-group` / `use-gen-group`

-In addition, Genman provieds switching mechanism between multiple generator implementations for a single spec.
+In addition, Genman provides switching mechanism between multiple generator implementations for a single spec.
 To use this facility, a generator should be defined in a **generator group**.
 In the example below, two more implementations for each `::id` and `::name` are being defined in the generator groups named `:dev` and `:test`:

 ```clj
 (genman/with-gen-group :dev